simoncoudeville/ottomator/README.md

 Run npm install to install packages

-Run npm webpack build or serve to compile
+Webpack is used to compile main.js with the needed dependencies so run npm webpack build or serve to compile.